On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Preliminaries

 \begin{proof} Let $\mathcal L$ be a character sheaf and let $\chi$ be the trace function of $\mathcal L$ on $H(\mathbb F_q)$.
 Then by the definition of a character sheaf, for $x,y \in H(\mathbb F_q)$, $\chi(xy)=\chi(x)\chi(y)$.
 Moreover because $\mathcal L$ is a rank one lisse sheaf, $\chi$ is nonzero.
 Hence it is an homomorphism to $\Ql^\times$ and thus a character. \end{proof}

 \begin{remark} Not every character of $H(\mathbb F_q)$ necessarily arises from a character sheaf.
 Consider the group of matrices of the form under matrix multiplication.
-Any character sheaf, restricted to the subgroup when $a=0$, is a lisse character sheaf on $\mathbb A^1$.
-By evaluating the character sheaf on a commutator, one can see that this sheaf is necessarily trivial when pulled back along the map $(x,y) \to (x^py - xy^p)$ whose generic fiber is geometrically irreducible, and hence the sheaf is trivial when restricted to this subgroup.
-However, not all characters of $H(\mathbb F_p)$ are trivial on this subgroup. \end{remark}
+Any character sheaf, restricted to the subgroup $H'$ defined by $a=0$, is a lisse character sheaf on $H' \cong \mathbb A^1$.
+By evaluating the character sheaf on a commutator, one can see that this sheaf is necessarily trivial when pulled back along the map $(x,y) \to (x^py - xy^p)$ whose generic fiber is geometrically irreducible, and hence the sheaf is trivial when restricted to $H'(\mathbb F_p)$.
+However, not all characters of $H(\mathbb F_p)$ are trivial on $H'(\mathbb F_p)$. \end{remark}